MuLoCo: Muon is a practical inner optimizer for DiLoCo: Results---Scaling up

 The following subsections present the data collected from this study, highlighting the most important results: (\ref{sec:scalingcompute}) projected performance improvement of MuLoCo and DiLoCo at scale, (\ref{sec:scaling-batch-size}) MuLoCo's larger optimal and critical batch sizes, and (\ref{sec:scaling-15b}) evaluation results for training 15B models.

-\begin{generaltakeaway}{Takeaways:} \begin{enumerate} \item \textbf{MuLoCo's improved worker scaling relative to DiLoCo is maintained at scale.} At $K>2$ MuLoCo continues to outperform DiLoCo at scale \textit{even} when normalized by their respective DP baselines. \item \textbf{MuLoCo's performance improves relative to data-parallel with scale:} At K=16 workers, the performance gap between MuLoCo and DP Muon shrinks, suggesting that the former will approach the latter's performance at larger scales while being more parallelizable. \item \textbf{MuLoCo has larger critical batch sizes (CBS) and stronger performance than DiLoCo:} Our results at 3.1B scale demonstrate that MuLoCo has a consistently larger CBS than DiLoCo at any K. \item \textbf{For the same training time, K=1 MuLoCo has better training-time-efficiency than DP Muon and up to $10\%$ better training-time-efficiency than DP AdamW. } We find that K=1 MuLoCo has a Pareto optimal training time performance tradeoff. \end{enumerate} \end{generaltakeaway}
+\begin{generaltakeaway}{Takeaways:} \begin{enumerate} \item \textbf{MuLoCo's improved worker scaling relative to DiLoCo is maintained at scale.} At $K>2$ MuLoCo continues to outperform DiLoCo at scale \textit{even} when normalized by their respective DP baselines. \item \textbf{MuLoCo's performance improves relative to data-parallel with scale.} At K=16 workers, the performance gap between MuLoCo and DP Muon shrinks, suggesting that the former will approach the latter's performance at larger scales while being more parallelizable. \item \textbf{MuLoCo has larger critical batch sizes (CBS) than DiLoCo.} Our results at 3.1B scale demonstrate that MuLoCo has a consistently larger CBS than DiLoCo at any K. \item \textbf{At iso-loss, K=1 MuLoCo has better training-time-efficiency than DP Muon, K=1 DiLoCo, and DP AdamW.} Fitting scaling laws to performance at CBS, we find that K=1 MuLoCo requires, within observed data, up to $4.5 \times$ fewer sequential FLOPs ($\approx$ training time) to reach the same loss as DP AdamW. \end{enumerate} \end{generaltakeaway}